 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the crying and the tests that may need to be done (see see Some Medical Disorders That Cause Excessive Crying in Infants and Young Children).
+What they find during the history and physical examination often suggests a cause of the crying and the tests that may need to be done (see Table 3: Some Medical Disorders That Cause Excessive Crying in Infants and Young Children).
 Infants with fever often have an infection, those with difficulty breathing may have a heart or lung disorder, and those with vomiting, diarrhea, or constipation may have a digestive disorder.

 Doctors ask about the crying:

 Parents are asked about recent events that may explain the crying (such as recent immunizations, injuries, and illnesses), and about drugs given to the infant.
 Doctors also ask questions to learn how well the parents are bonding with the infant and managing the infant's needs.

 A physical examination is done to check for symptoms of disorders that can cause discomfort or pain.
 Doctors look particularly at the child's eyes for a corneal abrasion and at fingers, toes, and the penis for a hair tourniquet.

 Tests may or may not be needed depending on the infant's symptoms and the causes that doctors suspect.
 If the doctor's examination does not suggest a serious disorder, tests are not usually done, but doctors may schedule a follow-up visit to reevaluate the infant.